kinkerl/eukalypse/README.md

 koality to fight the eukalypse... and to use pixel-perfect-website-compare-tests(ppwct)!

-this library serves 2 mail goals:
+this library serves 2 main goals:

 * easy way to create screenshots of websites with selenium
 * easy way to create screenshots of websites and compare these to an expected outcome.